Articles & Databases : HistorySee also

 Emerging Sources Citation Index

-Covers relatively new high-quality, peer-reviewed publications of regional importance in emerging research fields.
+Covers relatively new high-quality, peer-reviewed publications of regional importance in emerging research fields, from 2005 to present.
 The journals are being evaluated over a period of time for inclusion in the highly selective Web of Science indexes on the arts and humanities, science, and social sciences.

 Essay and General Literature Index